ToryDeng/ToryDeng/README.md

 # Hi there 👋
-## 🥱About me
+## 🖐️About me
-- Name: Tory Deng / Tao Deng
+- 👦 Name: Tory Deng / Tao Deng
-- Hometown: Yueyang, Hunan Province, China

 - 🔭 I’m currently working on single-cell RNA sequencing data
 - 🌱 I’m currently learning attention mechanisim
 - 💬 Ask me about how to use the LaTex template I created for the bachelor thesis of ZUEL